Movie Info

 MPAA Rating: R

 Alice (Lisa Wilcox) thought she stopped Freddy Krueger (Robert Englund) forever, but when she and her friends begin suffering new nightmares of Freddy, Alice wonders how she’s being reached.
-Now Freddy can reach her and her friends while they are awake, and the key to stopping Freddy might be housed in her unborn child.
+Now Freddy can reach her and her friends while they are awake, and the key to stopping Freddy might be housed in Alice’s unborn child.

-Directed by Stephen Hopkins, A Nightmare on Elm Street 5: The Dream Child (sometimes dropping the 5 and just called A Nightmare on Elm Street: The Dream Child) continues the storylines set up in A Nightmare on Elm Street 3 and 4.
+Directed by Stephen Hopkins, A Nightmare on Elm Street 5: The Dream Child (sometimes dropping the 5 and just called A Nightmare on Elm Street: The Dream Child) is a horror slasher film.
+The film continues the storylines set up in A Nightmare on Elm Street 3 (1987) and A Nightmare on Elm Street 4 (1988).
 The story was met with so-so reviews and a less impressive box office take than other movies in the series.
 Despite the lower attendance, the movie was still a financial success due to the low production cost.

-I am not a huge fan of A Nightmare on Elm Street 5: The Dream Child.
-Much like A Nightmare on Elm Street 2, the movie just seems a bit tedious.
 The film has a bit more of a gothic approach in style and that is nice.
-The idea of Freddy getting at the kids through the dreams of an unborn child is pretty cool, but it doesn’t make much sense how Freddy can attack the waking (he never could with other kids throughout the series).
+The idea of Freddy getting at the kids through the dreams of an unborn child is pretty cool, but it doesn’t explain how Freddy can reach the waking (since that has never happened).
+The plot also plods in typical Nightmare on Elm Street fashion with some believing Alice and others telling Alice she’s crazy…plus the return of Freddy’s mother isn’t always logical (though a nice tie to Alice’s pregnancy and motherhood).

 Related Links: